New bankers survey reveals economic dark spots

 A new BNZ survey of its own bankers has revealed where the economy is firing and where it isn't.

-Retail, agriculture and construction stand out as the weak patches for the economy right now, according to the BNZ Business Banker Survey launched today.
+Retail, agriculture and construction standout as the weak patches for the economy right now, according to the BNZ Business Banker Survey launched today.

 But the survey found that Business confidence overall was positive in the fourth quarter - a more upbeat view than some of the direct polling of business owners has found.